griefertroll101/Yaml-model-files-for-LMS/README.md

 Unable to fix on my end sadly.
 Currently lookking in to it further.
 Will update soon.

-I believe it has to do with how the internal code treats tag but goona look more into it.
+I believe it has to do with how the internal code treats tag but gonna look more into it.
 # Yaml Model Files For LMS
 Note: This is maintained by GrieferTroll in the LM Studio discord.
 Please do not bother Yags or Yorkie they have better stuff to do.
 DM me if a issue is here or use the issues tab here.